2

 • Operate company vehicle safely, courteously, and obey all traffic regulations

-• Responsible for completion of all sales tickets, obtain payment for product at each account, and all related paperwork.
+• Responsible for completion of all sales tickets, obtain payment for the product at each account, and all related paperwork.

 PHYSICAL DEMANDS & REQUIREMENTS

 Must be able to reach, pull, twist, bend, stoop to move cases of beer.
-Must be able to check code dates accurately, talk and hear to communicate with retailers and co-workers.
+Must be able to check code dates accurately, talk, and hear to communicate with retailers and co-workers.
 May require sitting or standing for extended periods.
 Occasionally requires the ability to lift over 70 lbs.
 Must be capable of pushing or pulling loaded carts (weighing approximately 300 lbs).

 Environmental Conditions & Temperament